 Approval must be granted in order to assemble groups in rooms/apartments for the purpose of activities or parties.
-Area Directors will determine the purpose of group gatherings from direct observation.
 Any paraprofessional staff and/or an official of the Office of Residence Life may disassemble parties that gather without granted approval.
 Students in violation will receive a \$500 fine and/or could be relocated to a different housing area where students are closely monitored.
 Permission to host parties and activities must be granted by ORL.
 Private parties are only permitted in individual rooms/apartments and must be limited to the confines of the particular room/apartment.
 For reasons of consideration and fire safety, no more than twelve (12) persons are permitted in an apartment at one time and six (6) persons in a residential room.
 Parties may not spill out into the hallways, stairways, or in front of the building.